 We customize all of the treatments we provide at Norfolk County Dental Care.

 At each checkup, we perform a full periodontal evaluation for our patients by measuring the pocket depths between teeth and gums.
 Healthy gums are tight against the teeth.
 Numbers like one, two, or three mean healthy gums with minimal pocketing – anything that is a four or above indicates periodontal disease.

 Gum disease treatment typically requires a series of dental cleanings designed to remove tartar and bacteria from the gumline and teeth.
 Our hygienists are gentle yet thorough and also have a wealth of valuable information about products and techniques to use at home when cleaning your teeth.

 In the event that periodontal surgery is necessary, we use laser gum treatments for more conservative and comfortable treatment.
 With laser periodontal surgery, patients can enjoy faster healing times and less discomfort.
 Soft-tissue lasers remove diseased tissue and promote healthy gum regeneration without the cutting and stitches involved with traditional dental surgery.

 Once the tartar and bacteria are eliminated, your gums will begin to heal.
 Most patients will need more frequent dental visits to keep the infection under control.
 This might mean three to four dental appointments per year.
 We recommend cleanings based on each patient’s needs, and we will be happy to discuss how to best protect your health at our Norfolk office.

-Contact Our Norfolk, MA Dentist Office for Periodontal Treatment
+Contact Our Norfolk Dental Office for Gum Disease Treatment

 Don’t let dental anxiety keep you from getting the dentistry you need to stay healthy.
 We offer sedation dentistry options to help our anxious patients relax while we help you achieve a healthy, comfortable smile.
 Contact Norfolk County Dental Care at (508) 528-6510 today!